Are you tired of fishing the same spots in your area? Do you find yourself asking “where are the good fishing spots near me?”

 - In addition to the variety of points of interest available like Boat Ramps and License Vendors, the Map includes U.S. Fish and Wildlife Service Refuges and Fish Hatcheries to broaden fishing opportunities for anglers.

 NOTE: This tool shows bodies of water that are managed by state and/or federal agencies.
 Managed bodies of water are monitored to maintain healthy fish populations and habitats, along with safe and accessible boat ramps.

 That is a good thing!
 Managed bodies of water are those that have professional oversight.
 They may be stocked, have fish attractors, and facilities nearby to support anglers.

-Okay next on my list is Google Earth.
+Okay next on my list is using Google Earth to find fishing spots.
 Do no underestimate this free tool!
-Here is the method I use to find fishing spots near me:
+Here is the method I use:

 - Open up Google Earth and type in your zipcode or city.
 Get familiar with your area by zooming in and out (try and find where you live).

 - Next, start to familiarize yourself with scaling.
 By this I mean, get an idea on the size and scope of certain bodies of water.
 Zoom in on a lake you are familiar with, or a creek, or the local football field.
 The point here is to get an idea on the size so you can identify small, hard to reach and hidden areas.

 - Now start searching and scanning around for small ponds, lakes, rivers or coastal areas in your area.
 If you see one you like, add a ‘pin’ to make the location and save it to your favorites.